readwiseio/logseq-readwise-official-plugin/readme.md

 ## Support

-* Please see our [Documentation]() or email us at hello@readwise.io 🙂
+* Please see our [Documentation](https://help.readwise.io/article/138-how-does-the-readwise-to-logseq-export-integration-work) or email us at hello@readwise.io 🙂

 ## **Community Resources**

-- To be updated!
+- [How I use the Logseq Readwise plugin in my Zettelkasten](https://wilde-at-heart.garden/pages/how-i-use-the-logseq-readwise-plugin-in-my-zettelkasten/) article by Jay L. Colbert

 If you’ve made a resource you’d like shared here, please email Erin at erin@readwise.io and we’ll promptly add 🙂